sysgears/apollo-universal-starter-kit/README.md

 practical needs during development and using `React Hot Loader v3` in addition to `Webpack HMR` makes hot reloading less predictable and buggy.
 To turn `React Hot Loader v3` on: set `reactHotLoader` field of `package.json` to `true`.

+- [Dataloader] for loading comments in post example

+- [GraphQL Cursor Pagination] Example of [Relay-style cursor pagination]

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://github.com/kentcdodds/all-contributors#emoji-key)):